Robinlovelace/robinlovelace.website/_posts/2014-03-05-webmap-test.md

 are dealing with large applications but, for small application, an updated [.geojson file](http://geojson.org/) hosted for free can work work just fine.
 This is amazing.
-It means that you, me or anyone can take control of our geographic information and communicate it to the world how we want
+It means that you, me or anyone can take control of our geographic information and communicate it to the world how we want.

 <!--more-->